rji-futures-lab/tweets-to-text/README.md

 zappa update prod
 ```

-The project should deploy successfully, using encrypted versions of the zappa_settings.json and secrets.cfg file stored in the repo.
+The project should deploy successfully, using encrypted versions of the `zappa_settings.json` and `secrets.cfg` files stored in the repo.

+#### Updating `zappa_settings.json` or `secrets.cfg`

-If changes need to be made to either the zappa_settings.json or secrets.cfg file, we must re-encrypt the files and push the updated versions to the repo.
-To do this, an archive of the two files must first be created:
+If changes need to be made to either the `zappa_settings.json` or `secrets.cfg` file, we must re-encrypt the files and push the updated versions to the repo.
+To do this, we first must remove the `profile_name` entry from the `zappa_settings.json` file to ensure Zappa looks for environment variables instead of `~/.aws/credentials`.

+Next, remove the current `secrets.tar.enc` file with `rm secrets.tar.enc`.
+Then an archive of the `zappa_settings.json` and `secrets.cfg` files must be created:

 ```sh
 tar cvf secrets.tar zappa_settings.json secrets.cfg
 ```

-We then must encrypt the new secrets.tar file and then remove the unencrypted secrets.tar file from our directory:
+We then must encrypt the new `secrets.tar` file and then remove the unencrypted `secrets.tar` file from our directory:

 ```sh
 travis encrypt-file secrets.tar --add --pro rm secrets.tar
 ```

-The --add argument should automatically update the travis.yml file with instructions for decrypting the new secrets.tar file.
-The before_install part of the travis.yml file should now look something like this:
+The `--add` argument should automatically update the `travis.yml` file with instructions for decrypting the new secrets.tar file.
+The `before_install` part of the `travis.yml` file should now look something like this:

 ```sh
 before_install: